FineMoss/Beehive/README.md

+# TODO
-# Beehive
+# Beehive v2.0
 File Archive Application
 UI with tkinter
-Developed and tested with Python 3.6.2
+Developed and tested with Python 3.7
 UI works cross-platform
-Logic only works with windows (for now)

 This program will create a Reports folder where it keeps track of all past archive events